Hidden in Plain Sight

 For example, compared to commercial market patients, Medicaid patients tend to have much less discretionary income for tools like fitness monitors.
 But, because Medicaid managed care plans are motivated to prevent costly illnesses, they may be willing to pay for innovative preventive solutions that can help manage patients’ health.
 Plenty of customers do exist in Medicaid — they just may not be the ones entrepreneurs typically target.

 It is also important to remember that each state operates its own Medicaid program, resulting in what is essentially 50 different markets.
 Each market may look different, but most provide at least some incentives for innovations that stretch state budgets further by providing better, more efficient care.
-California’s set of pilot initiatives is one of the most expansive.
+California’s set of pilot initiatives (PDF) is one of the most expansive.
 It includes billions in funding for innovations that improve the value of care provided to Medicaid patients.

 Q: Is there a culture clash between entrepreneurialism and the work of Medicaid?